-WHEELCHAIRS CRITERIA HCPCS WHEELCHAIRS Requests for custom motorized wheelchairs are medically necessary when reviewed by a physician or therapy advisor and when meeting the following criteria: A. Member/Enrollee's condition is such that the requirement for a motorized wheelchair is long term (at least six months).
-B. Is not functionally ambulatory.
-'Not functionally ambulatory' means the Member/Enrollee's ability to ambulate is limited such that without use of a wheelchair, he/she would otherwise be generally bed or chair confined; C. Unable to operate a wheelchair manually due to severe weakness of the upper extremities due to a congenital or acquired neurological or muscular disease/condition or is unable to propel any type of manual wheelchair because of other documented health problems; and D. Capable of safely and independently operating the controls for a motorized wheelchair and can adapt to or be trained to use a motorized wheelchair effectively All wheelchairs and modifications required to meet the needs of a HCPCS particular Member/Enrollee are subject to PA.
+WHEEL CHAIDS Chicenia HCDCS WHEELCHAIRS CRITERIA D. Conchlo of cofely and independently enqueting the controls for a HCPCS D. Capable of safely and independently operating the controls for a motorized wheelchair and can adapt to or be trained to use a motorized wheelchair effectively All wheelchairs and modifications required to meet the needs of a particular Member/Enrollee are subject to PA.
 The PA request must include documentation on the Custom Wheelchair form of medical justification for the requested wheelchair and modification.
 Prior authorization will be made for only one wheelchair at a time.
 In addition to the required documentation needed for all PA requests, PA requests for motorized wheelchair must include: A. Physician's prescription for a motorized wheelchair; B. Medical documentation from a physician and/or physical/occupational therapist is required to support the provisions set forth regarding Member/Enrollee criteria as noted above; C. Custom Wheelchair form, seating evaluation performed, signed and dated by the physical therapist or occupational therapist that performed the seating evaluation.
 The seating evaluation shall: 1.
 Indicate the appropriateness of the specific wheelchair requested and all modifications and/or attachments to the specific wheelchair and its ability to meet the Member/Enrollee's long term medical needs.
 Options that are primarily beneficial in allowing the Member/Enrollee to perform leisure or recreational activities are not covered; 2.
 Member/Enrollee's diagnosis or condition is such that a motorized wheelchair is medically necessary; and 3.
 Therapist and Physician has seen the seating evaluation and motorized wheelchair recommendation.
+D. Documentation indicating that the Member/Enrollee is capable of safely and independently operating the controls for a motorized wheelchair and can adapt to or be trained to use the motorized wheelchair fefectively.
+It is not sufficient for a Medicaid provider of motorized wheelchairs to indicate that a Member/Enrollee is capable of safely operating the controls for a motorized wheelchair and can adapt to or be trained to use it effectively.
+Such documentation shall include: 1.
+Signed and dated statement from the Member/Enrollee's physician and/or, physical/occupational therapist that he/she has determined that the Member/Enrollee has the cognitive, motor and perceptual abilities needed to safely operate the controls of a motorized wheelchair.
+This statement -must be verified by the notes and recommendation of the physician, physical herapist or occupational therapist that he or she has determined that the Member/Enrollee making such statement.
+Note: Backup chairs, either motorized or manual, will be denied as not medically necessary.
+53 A.